martinezjose/Grade-Dropping-101/README.md

-Grade-Dropping-101
+#Grade-Dropping-101
 ==================

 This problem is from a programming competition.

 Lots of top programmers couldn't figure it out, but it only requires basic commands and info, and it's somewhat short (not too short, of course).

-"COLLEGIATE PROGRAMMING COMPETITION, 2006"
+##"COLLEGIATE PROGRAMMING COMPETITION, 2006"
-"Grade Dropping 101"
+###"Grade Dropping 101"
-Consider a college course [not cs107] in which students are allowed to drop scores for up to 3 course assignments.
-But, students are allowed to drop scores for up to 3 course assignments.
-But, sutdents have to choos which ones to drop, to yield the highest maximum score.
+Consider a college course [not MATH 130] in which students are allowed to drop scores for up to 3 course assignments.
+But, students have to choose which ones to drop, to yield the highest maximum score.

 This program, given a list of assignment results, will calculate the best assignment percentage grade that can be obtained by dropping three of the assignments.
 [WARNING: You do NOT necessarily get it by dropping the lowest-percent assignments!]

-EXAMPLE:
+##EXAMPLE:
 Consider these assignment scores:
 * 41 points out of 42
 * 22 pts out of 64